DatMads/DIS_PROJ/Readme.md

     host="localhost",
     port="5432"

-The above should me changed accordingly to the users setup ie. TADB etc. The host and port should remain as default.
+The above should me changed accordingly to the users setup ie. dbname = "TADB" etc. The host and port should remain as default.

 (3)